MohammadB88/rag-anythingllm/README.md

 [Model Deplyoment on GPU](./gpu_deployment.md) **!!!
 At the moment, it only works on OpenShift AI !!!**

-## Deployment Instructions - Vector Database & GUI
+## Deployment Instructions - Vector Database
 Before deploying the vector database and GUI, make sure that your model is running and reachable.

 1. **Deploy Milvus**: